 This section summarizes needs and issues related to chronic disease.
-Chronic disease conditions, including type 2 diabetes, obesity, heart disease, stroke, cancer, arthritis and HIV/AIDs, are among the most common and preventable of all health conditions.
-Chronic disease is also extremely costly to both individuals and society.45 The North region CHNA findings emphasize that preventing chronic disease requires a focus on risk factors such as nutrition and healthy eating, physical activity and active living, and tobacco use.
-The findings across all four assessments emphasized that chronic disease is a condition that affects population groups across income levels and race and ethnic groups in the North region.
+Chronic disease conditions-including type 2 diabetes, obesity, heart disease, stroke, cancer, arthritis, and HIV/AIDS-are among the most common and preventable of all health issues, and chronic disease is also extremely costly to individuals and to society.
+The South region CHNA findings emphasize that preventing chronic disease requires a focus on risk factors such as nutrition and healthy eating, physical activity and active living, and tobacco use.
+The findings across all four assessments emphasized that chronic disease is an issue that affects population groups across income levels and race and ethnic groups in the South region.
 However, social and economic inequities have profound impacts on which individuals and communities are most affected by chronic disease.
-Priority populations to consider in terms of chronic disease prevention include: children and adolescents, low-income families, immigrants, diverse racial and ethnic groups, older adults and caregivers, uninsured individuals & those insured through Medicaid, individuals living with mental illness, individuals living in residential facilities, and incarcerated or formerly incarcerated individuals.
+Priority populations to consider in terms of chronic disease prevention include: children and adolescents, low-income families, immigrants, diverse racial and ethnic groups, older adults and caregivers, uninsured individuals, and those insured through Medicaid, individuals living with mental illness, individuals living in residential facilities, and incarcerated or formerly incarcerated individuals.